Financial-Times/x-dash/components/x-teaser/docs/migration.md

 ### 5. Update template includes

-The `n-teaser` package provides different templates to include for each teaser layout.
-In contrast the `x-handlebars` package is generic and allows you to render any installed `x-` component in your view using the `package` attribute.
+The `n-teaser` package provides separate templates for each teaser layout.
+In contrast the `x-handlebars` package is generic and allows you to render any installed `x-` packages or local components in your view.

 Teaser layouts and options may be configured by providing further attributes.
 Common use cases are provided via [presets](../readme.md#presets) and may be implemented using the `preset` attribute.